a-kapinos/bggn213/class06-supplemental/class06-supplemental.md

 b <- chainA$atom$b
 ```

-Finally, in step 5, we can generalize the code used to plot the data.
+Finally, in step 5, we can generalize the code used to plot the B-factor
+data.

 ``` r
 # Original code